YosysHQ/yosys/docs/source/getting_started/installation.rst

 such as GNU Flex, GNU Bison, Make and Python.
 Some additional tools: readline, libffi, Tcl and zlib; are optional but enabled by default (see :makevar:`ENABLE_*` settings in Makefile).
-Graphviz and Xdot are used by the :cmd:ref:`show` command to display schematics.
+Graphviz and Xdot are used by the `show` command to display schematics.

 Installing all prerequisites for Ubuntu 20.04: